PowerApps Rocks!

 Keep it simple!

-Notice, there are no ClearCollect statements, no Office365Users API calls, etc. The best practice is to only perform API calls and such when the user needs to see the data.
-Don't make everyone wait while 1500 records are loaded OnStart if only 10% of users actually need that data on screen 4 of the app!
-Use OnVisible of screen 4 to make these calls instead.
+Notice, there are some ClearCollect statements, and Office365Users API calls, etc. This is typically not the best practice.
+The best practice is to only perform API calls and such when the user needs to see the data.
+Don't make everyone wait while umpteen records are loaded OnStart if only 10% of users actually need that data!
+You could use the OnVisible properties of each screen instead to make these calls instead.

 Tags: